Yes, You Can Get Pregnant During Perimenopause – Here Are the Odds and Risks

 Menopause is not an off switch, and although fluctuations in hormones and ovarian function may be hallmarks of perimenopause, they do not automatically spell the end of fertility.

-Declining and erratic hormone levels contribute to decreases in fertility, but natural conception is still possible for women until menopause is reached.
+Declining and erratic hormone levels contribute to decreases in fertility, but natural conception is still possible for women until menopause is reached (we even wrote a guide to which sex positions to try when TTC).
 Pregnancy during perimenopause may have increased risk factors (along with decreased odds of success), but it is still very much possible to get pregnant during perimenopause.

 Chances of pregnancy during perimenopause